weterynarzfred/page_4/README.md

 ## todo
-- return to previous tab (react-router ?)
-- scroll to recent position after tab change
+- scroll to top after tab change
 - generate warnings when currency is below zero
 - add a disclaimer
 - make a working preview